Simulating quantum transport for a quasi-one-dimensional Bose gas in an optical lattice: the choice of fluctuation modes in the truncated Wigner approximation: Simulation schemes and numerical methods

-Our theoretical model is based on the recent experiment \cite{fert}, where damped dipole oscillations of a 1D Bose gas in a shallow OL were observed.
-In this experiment, the 1D Bose gas is formed in an array of independent ``tubes'', produced by applying a strong transverse 2D OL potential to confine a trapped 3D atomic condensate.
+We aim to carry out simulations of the situation in the experiment \cite{PRL.94.120403}, in which damped dipole oscillations of a one-dimensional (1D) Bose gas in a shallow optical lattice (OL) were observed.
+In this experiment, the 1D Bose gas is formed in an array of independent ``tubes'', produced by applying a strong transverse two-dimensional (2D) OL potential to confine a trapped three-dimensional atomic condensate.
 Then the tubes are corrugated adiabatically by using a very shallow 1D lattice along the axial direction.
 The dipole oscillations of atoms along the weak axial lattice were excited by suddenly displacing the harmonic trap and the c.m. velocity was imaged.